Body- Worn Cameras

 On occasion, an officer may encounter a reluctant crime victim or witness who does not wish to make a statement on camera.
 In these situations, the officer should continue to develop rapport with the individual while balancing the need for evidence collection with the individual's request for privacy.

-Should the officer use discretion and not record the crime victim or witness statement with the body-worn camera, the officer should document the reason for not fully recording the statement with the body-worn camera.
+Should the officer use discretion and not record the crime victim or witness statement with the BWC, the officer should document the reason for not fully recording the statement with the BWC.
 In these instances, officers may still record with an audio recorder.

 Refer to Section 450.5.3 (When Not to Activate) for circumstances regarding when to not record a victim or witness statement.